jexniemi/nodejs-backend-template/README.md

 # Node.js backend template
-This node.js backend template is free to use by anyone for their projects
+This node.js backend template is free to be used by anyone for their projects

 ## Installation
 Clone and run: